medic/couch2pg/README.md

 ## Running tests

-Enjoy your tests with: `grunt test`.
+Enjoy your tests with: `npm test`.

 Some environment variables that may be required for the integration tests to run correctly:
  * `INT_PG_HOST`: postgres host, defaults to `localhost`